aroberge/avantpy/proposal/idea.md

     # are indented
 ```

-There are four types of loops, identified by a different expression replacing the question mark above.
+For beginners, there are four types of loops, identified by a different expression replacing the question mark above.

 ```
 répéter n:      # n is an integer